-My five-year-old daughter has been asking a lot of good, thoughtful questions about God in the past year.
+My young daughter has asked a lot of good, thoughtful questions about God in the past two years.
 She is not yet born again, but she is asking the deep types of questions about Christianity that often trip up older students and even adults.
-This fall, she asked me during one of our car ride theological conversations, “Why doesn’t everyone pray to Jesus?”
+One day, she asked me during one of our car ride theological conversations, “Why doesn’t everyone pray to Jesus?”
 I gave her the most simple, biblical answer I could: “They don’t want to.”
 (See Romans 1:18-32 for the long version of this response.)

-18 “A voice was heard in Ramah, Lamentation, weeping, and great mourning, Rachel weeping for her children, Refusing to be comforted, Because they are no more.”
+18 “A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more.”

 Questions to Think About

 - How did you react to the gospel message when you first began to understand it?
 Did you experience any anger or stubborn resistance in your heart before giving up control of your life to Christ?